Zach-Silverman/Covid-19-Model-and-Simulation/readme.md

 <!-- ABOUT THE PROJECT -->
 ## Covid-19 Simulation

- This project simulates the spread of a pandemic and demonstrates how certain government guidlines can
-    <br> prevent the spread
+ This project simulates the spread of a pandemic and demonstrates how certain government guidlines can  prevent the spread

 <p align="right">(<a href="#top">back to top</a>)</p>